kenedii/MarketWatch-HistoricalData-Scraper/README.md

 # MarketWatch-HistoricalData-Scraper
-Get more than 1 year of historical stock data from MarketWatch
+Get more than 1 year of historical stock data from MarketWatch.
+Gives the data for Date,Open,High,Low,Close.

+**Dependencies:**

+`pip install requests`

+`pip install pandas`

 run `python download-cli.py` to get a cli that walks you through instructions on how to download historical data.

-Gives the data for Date,Open,High,Low,Close.

 Instructions (for working with pricescraper.py directly) :
 1. Edit the file and change the variables from lines 7-11 to what you need